Spirals-Team/hadoop-benchmark/README.md

  - PRIVATE_KEY=$HOME'/.ssh/id_rsa'
  - WALLTIME='8:00:00'

-To ensure `docker-machine` can successfully create cluster, SSH private key file should be correctly set.
+>To ensure `docker-machine` can successfully create cluster, SSH private key file should be correctly set.

 When the configuration of `docker-machine-driver-g5k` and `g5k_cluster` has finished, users can create a cluster and start hadoop in Grid5000 with the commands presented in section 4.
 But the configuration file should be replaced with `g5k_cluster`.
-The command should be like:
+The command will be like:
  ```sh
 	 $ CONFIG=g5k_cluster ./cluster.sh create-cluster
  ```